-- (a) Each post-secondary educational institution shall cause to be published or distributed to each student during the first three weeks of each semester a summary of the provisions of this subchapter. - (b) The institution shall publish or distribute in the same manner a list of organizations that have been disciplined for hazing or convicted for hazing on or off the campus of the institution during the previous three years.

-- (e) If the institution publishes a general catalog, student handbook, or similar publication, it shall publish a summary of the provisions of this subchapter in each edition of that catalog, handbook, or similar publication. - K. IDENTIFICATION CARDS Student ID cards are the property of SMU and are not transferable.
-Accounts assigned to a student are the property of the student and may be used on campus at his/her discretion, pursuant to the rules under which the accounts are formed. - SMU IDs may not be used by anyone but the student pictured on the ID card for use of SMU facilities including: - a. libraries - b. computer labs - c.
-SMART terminals - Personal Accounts programmed onto Student ID cards are for use on campus at the discretion of the student, pursuant to the rules under which the accounts were formed, including Pony Express Accounts.
-For purchases exceeding \$25, the student using the card must provide a valid Student ID and sign for the purchase. - L NOISE The following procedures will be required for any activities that have the potential for excessive noise, and activities that involve sound amplification equipment. - All outdoor events must be approved by the Office of Student Activities.
-Generally, large, outdoor events will be approved only on weekends; however, permission may be granted at other times for spirit-related activities or events that do not disturb the occupants in surrounding facilities. - Any outdoor event that involves sound amplification equipment must be approved by the Office of Student Activities. - Any noise of exterior or interior origin that creates or causes an unreasonable or offensive noise level inside the room or living quarters of the complainant, any SMU classroom, office, or library building is prohibited at all times. - 4.
+- (a) Each post-secondary educational institution shall cause to be published or distributed to each student during the first three weeks of each semester a summary of the grovisions of this subchapter. - (b) The institution shall publish or distribute in the same manner a list of organizations that have been disciplined for hazing or convicted for hazing on or off the campus of the institution during the previous three years. - (c) If the institution publishes a general catalog, student handbook, or similar publication, it shall publish a summary of the provisions of this subchapter in each edition of that catalog, handbook, or similar publication. - L. IDENTIFICATION CARDS Student ID cards are the property of SMU and are not transferable.
+Accounts assigned to a student are the property of the student and may be used on campus at his/her discretion, pursuant to the rules under which the accounts are formed. - SMU IDs may not be used by anyone but the student pictured on the ID card for use of SMU facilities including: - o. libraries - b. computer labs - e.
+SMART terminals - Personal Accounts programmed onto Student ID cards are for use on campus at the discretion of the student, pursuant to the rules under which the accounts were formed, including Potty Express Accounts.
+For purchases exceeding \$25, the student using the card must provide a valid Student ID and sign for the purchase. - M. NOISE The following procedures will be required for any activities that have the potential for excessive noise and activities that involve sound amplification equipment. - All outdoor events must be approved by the Office of Student Activities.
+Generally, large, outdoor events will be approved only on weekends; however, permission may be granted at other times for spirit-related activities or events that do not disturb the occupants in surrounding facilities. - Any outdoor event that involves sound amplification equipment must be approved by the Office of Student Activities. - Any noise of exterior or interior origin that creates or causes an unreasonable or offensive noise level inside the room or living quarters of the complainant, any SMU classroom, office, or library building is probibited at all times. - 4.
 Any noise level that creates or causes an unreasonable or offensive noise level, given the time of day on the property line at the source of the noise, is prohibited.
 Those producing such unreasonable or offensive noise can be required to cease. - 5.
 Violations may be referred for judicial action.

-M. OFFICIAL NOTICES
+N. OFFICIAL NOTICES

 - Students shall respond immediately to any reasonable request from any University official, who properly identifies himself/herself as such. - When asked for their ID cards, students are required to surrender their student ID card and to comply with the request of the officer, administrator, staff, or faculty member. - If, after responding, a student feels that the authority made an unfair request, he/she may submit a formal complaint to the Student Senate Student Issues Committee and/ or the dean of student life. - 4.
 Students shall respond promptly to all correspondence from the University and its officials.
 All correspondence is sent to the address the student has provided the University registrar.
 The University will consider notice served if delivered to the address provided the registrar.
-Students have a responsibility to maintain a current address on file with the Registrar's Office at all times.
+Students have a responsibility to maintain a current address on file with the Registrar's Office at all times. - O. NOTICE OF NONDISCRIMINATION Southern Methodist University does not discriminate on the basis of race, color, national or ethnic origin, sex, age, or disability.
+The Director of Affirmative Action has been designated to bandle inquiries regarding the nondiscrimination policies.

-N. PROTESTS AND DEMONSTRATIONS
+P. PROTESTS AND DEMONSTRATIONS